Promiz10/Space_X_Falcon9_Landing_Prediction/README.md

 In this project i'm working as a data scientist with a new company Space Y, the goal of this project is to build a model to predict if Space X Falcon 9 launches first stage will land as it can be used to determine the price of a launch.

 ## Data Sources
-1. Data will be collected using space x rest api, this data will give details about launching, rocket used, payload, launch specifications, landing specification and landing outcome.
+1. Data will be collected using Space X REST api, this data will give details about launching, rocket used, payload, launch specifications, landing specification and landing outcome.
 Our goal is to use this data to determine if Space X Falcon 9 will land a first stage successfullly or not.
 2. Webscrapping wikipedia page on space X historical launch data to get relevant data for Space X launches

 ## Methodology